-As of 2015, 51% (and growing) of all surfing was done on a mobile device.
+As of 2017, more than 50% of all surfing is done on a mobile device.
 A non-responsive website is generally difficult to view on anything but a desktop system.
 If your target market is between the ages of 3 to 70 (soon 2 to 150), consider a responsive site.

 A clean, simple one-design site can be viewed all on screens.
 However, a complicated site may need a second design made specifically for the phone.
 In that case, code automatically redirects the viewing device to the mobile site where page elements have been eliminated or simplified to reduce battery drain and improve download times.